danielspofford/tefm/content/articles/when-to-use-elixir.md

 ## Use cases

-Elixir is a great choice for any backend system that is not CPU bound by an inherently sequential task.
-If on top of that the system is high traffic, has many connections, or is otherwise IO bound, Elixir is an exceptional choice.
+The use cases Elixir works for can most succinctly be described by the following two points; Elixir is perfect for systems that:

+- are not CPU bound by an inherently sequential task

+- are high traffic, have many connections, or are otherwise IO bound

-Between these two points are most systems, for example:
+Well within these two points are most systems:

 - Chat backends